Amy Seiwert: Biography

 Seiwert has collaborated with visual designers Marc Morozumi and Matthew Antaky, composers Daniel Bernard Roumain, Christen Lien, and Kevin Keller, media designer Frieder Weiss and spoken-word artist Marc Bamuthi Joseph.

-From July 2018 - July 2020, Seiwert was Artistic Director of Sacramento Ballet.
+From July 2018 to July 2020, Seiwert was artistic director of the Sacramento Ballet.

+In April 2023, Seiwert was named Associate Artistic Director of Smuin Ballet and became Artistic Director for the company's 31st Season in Fall 2024, following the retirement of Celia Fushille.
+Seiwert's company Amy Seiwert's Imagery will close in Spring 2024.

 Choreographic style

 Amy Seiwert is known for her willingness to take creative risks to innovate classical ballet choreography.
 Seiwert incorporates contemporary themes, narratives, music, and collaborators.
 Rita Felciano of the San Francisco Bay Guardian has said Seiwert, "...quite possibly is the Bay Area’s most original dance thinker, taking what some consider a dead language and using it as a 21st-century lingo to tell us something about who we are.”